martijnvanbrummelen/nwipe/README.md

 support.

-To use from the git repository, first create all the autoconf files with ./init.sh
+To use from the git repository, first create all the autoconf files with `./init.sh`

-Then do the standard ./configure --prefix=/usr && make && make install
+Then do the standard `./configure --prefix=/usr && make && make install`

-For developer & release notes please see the [README file](README)
+For developers & release notes please see the [README file](README)